Meet our team of dreamers and doers.

 Brooke Albert

-Ms. Albert has an extensive background serving children and families in a variety of settings including licensed childcare, faith-based programs, home visiting, and public education, most recently serving as a License Exempt Provider Coach.
-She has a blend of knowledge and experience in health and safety, trauma-responsive care, child development, mental health, restorative practices, and facilitation and training.
-She is passionate about working collaboratively to ensure our communities are places where every child and family can truly thrive.
+Ms. Albert has an extensive background serving children and families in a variety of settings including licensed childcare, faith-based programs, home visiting, and public education.
+She has a unique blend of knowledge and experience in strengthening systems through a focus on relationships, healing, and connection.
+She is passionate about honoring and upholding human dignity, centering the voices of those most impacted by decisions, and working collaboratively to ensure that communities are places where every child and family can truly thrive.

 Technical Assistance Consultant